ciglenecki/lumen-audio/README.md

 Mirko:

 - [ ] write summary of Wavelet transform and how it affects the results
+- [ ] write summary of LSTM results
 - [ ] validate that chunking is written well for our codebase
 - [ ] implement Fluffy nn.Module
 - [ ] use Fluffy on Torch CNN, multi-head